ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 - You can now open "MSYS (rxvt)" from the Windows Start menu, and run "make" from the root of a Makefile-based project.

-To setup the developement environment on Linux:
+To set up the development environment on Linux:
 - Install the GNU ARM toolchain (this procedure may help: http://blog.nutaksas.com/2009/05/installing-gnuarm-arm-toolchain-on.html)
 - Add the sdk/bin/ directory to your PATH environment variable